cldf/cldf/README.md

 such a type have the same set of properties, we allow at most one component for each type in a CLDF dataset.

-## Examples

-To stipulate further discussion and help experiments with tools, some examples of CLDF datasets are available in the [examples directory](examples).

 ## Compatibility